admirbegovic/Platerecognition/README.md

 Scripts are expected to be executed in a trusted environment with proper security settings.

+Make sure to enable MV sense API on the camera and add an MQTT broker

 Registration on platerecognizer.com is required with an optional paid subscription.